 - Grated Parmesan optional (omit for vegan version)

 1 Cook the pasta in boiling salted water: Bring a large pot of salted water to a boil (1 Tbsp salt for 2 quarts of water).
 While the water is heating, prep the vegetables.

-2 Heat 2 Tbsp of the olive oil in a large skillet on medium high heat.
+2 Sauté carrots and onions: Heat 2 Tbsp of the olive oil in a large skillet on medium high heat.
 Add the carrots and onions.
 Cook for about 5 minutes, until the onions begin to soften.